nate-brown-dev/data-structures-and-algorithms/linked-list/README.md

 Write the following method for the Linked List class:

-kth from end
-argument: a number, k, as a parameter.
-Return the node’s value that is k places from the tail of the linked list.
+Write a function called zip lists

+Arguments: 2 linked lists

+Return: New Linked List, zipped as noted below

+Zip the two linked lists together into one so that the nodes alternate between the two lists and return a reference to the the zipped list.

+Try and keep additional space down to O(1)

 You have access to the Node class and all the properties on the Linked List class as well as the methods created in previous challenges.

 ## Whiteboard Process